The Southside Building, Birmingham

 Light touch, high impact

-We worked closely with client through a number of feasibility studies to identify areas where the budget could be best spent to achieve maximum impact.
+We worked closely with the client through a number of feasibility studies to identify areas where the budget could be best spent to achieve maximum impact.
 The strategy included a complete strip-out of the dated to maximise the space and expose the raw structure of the original building.
-The strategy for the common parts was to introduce light-touch interventions using cost-effective materials which would have high impact for low capital expendiature.
+The strategy for the common parts was to introduce light-touch interventions using cost-effective materials, which would have a high impact for low capital expenditure.

-In the new upgraded common areas Co&Co provided full interior design services, project managing a team of specialist consultants to deliver a coordinated design.
-This included AV, building branding, wayfinding, bespoke artwork design, furniture supply, bespoke joinery fabrication and styling.
-The finished building has a unique identity which is bourn out of, and represents the urban creative district in which the building is located and the target demographic which was an important part of the client brief.
+In the new upgraded common areas, Co&Co provided full interior design services, project managing a team of specialist consultants to deliver a coordinated design.
+This included AV, building branding, wayfinding, bespoke artwork design, furniture supply, bespoke joinery fabrication, and styling.
+The finished building has a unique identity which is borne out of, and represents the urban creative district in which the building is located, and the target demographic, which was an important part of the client brief.